 In case you’re wondering if I’m in line as an heiress to the Progresso fortune, the answer is no. After my great grandfather Giuseppe died, Honey spent 7 years dragging his siblings to 11 states following a court battle to gain control of the company.
 Unfortunately in the end, he lost the family business for everyone.

-I recall my typically positive and perky Grandmother, once gazing at the living room chandelier, shaking her head in regret while whispering, “We would’ve had an EMPIRE.”
+I recall my typically perky and positive Grandmother, once gazing at the living room chandelier, shaking her head in regret while whispering, “We would’ve had an EMPIRE.”

 Honey not only caused drama within the family, he created a scene whenever he left the house.
 Always rude with waiters, Honey once yelled across the restaurant to someone attending another table and said, “Ya gat a lease on that spot ova there-a?
 I’ll collect my Social Securidy by the time my gad damn lasagna gets here!”